make-03/SunsetWebinterfaceMiddleware/README.md

 ### Starting the Middleware Server

 Now that the Spring Boot Application has been generated, the next step is to start the application and run the middleware sever.<br/>
-**For this software to work properly you need Java 8 or newer installed!**
+**In order to run this software you need Java 8 or newer installed!**

 The provided `jar`-file for executing the sunset interpreter is called `sunset.jar`.